As Karen Read Was Acquitted of Murder, a Crowd Outside the Courthouse Erupted in Cheers

 By

-The highly publicized murder trial of Karen Read — who was accused of killing her Boston police officer boyfriend — caught the attention of the masses as soon as it began on April 16, 2024.
+The highly publicized murder retrial of Karen Read — who was accused of killing her Boston police officer boyfriend — continued to hold the attention of the masses as soon as it began with the jury selection on April 1, 2025.

 Read, who worked as an adjunct professor at Bentley College, claimed that she dropped off her boyfriend, John O'Keefe, at a friend's house on the evening of Jan.
 28, 2022.
 When he didn't return by the next morning, she drove back to the friend's house — only to find O'Keefe's body lying dead in the snow.